-Control panels in the surface have a single connection that carries all data and power via an RJ45 connector from a POE switch.
+Control panels in the surface have a single connection that carries all data and power via an RJ45 connector from a POF switch.
 The number of POE switches fitted in a control surface is determined by the number of panels fitted.
 Each POE switch can connect to up to six control panels.

-POE switches are mounted to the inside of the rear cover and are accessible by removing control panels, or by opening the rear covers as shown in the Rear Connection Interface and Covers section of this document.
+POE switches are mounted to the inside of the rear cover and are accessible by removing control and up-stand meter panels, or by removing the rear covers as shown in the Surface Dimensions and Assembly section of this document.